Wisconsin's 90th Assembly district

-The 90th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in northeastern Wisconsin, the district covers most of the city of Green Bay, Wisconsin, in central Brown County.
-The district includes historic landmarks such as the Brown County Courthouse, Saint Francis Xavier Cathedral, the site of Fort Howard, and the Fort Howard Memorial Cemetery.
-It also contains the Port of Green Bay and the Bay Beach Wildlife Sanctuary.
-The district is represented by Democrat Kristina Shelton, since January 2021.
+The 90th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in northeastern Wisconsin, the district comprises the east side of the city of Green Bay, Wisconsin, in central Brown County.
+The district includes historic landmarks such as the Brown County Courthouse, Saint Francis Xavier Cathedral, the site of Fort Howard, the and the University of Wisconsin–Green Bay campus.
+It also contains the Bay Beach Wildlife Sanctuary.
+The district is represented by Democrat Amaad Rivera-Wagner, since January 2025.

 The 90th Assembly district is located within Wisconsin's 30th Senate district, along with the 88th and 89th Assembly districts.